chiselstrike/chiselstrike/README.md

 ## Next steps?

 Our documentation (including a quick tutorial) is available at [docs.chiselstrike.com](https://docs.chiselstrike.com)

+Don't want the hassle of deploying and managing this yourself?

 Our hosted version is available [here](https://www.chiselstrike.com/login) and is now in beta.
 You can deploy your project straight from your git repository and see your backend materializing in front of your eyes.